AlexToghe/AlexToghe/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hello+I'm+Alex+nice+to+see+you!)](https://git.io/typing-svg)

+Georgia Institute of Technology Graduate Student pursuing a M.S.
+Computer Science with a specilization in Computing Systems.
-I'm a May 2024 graduate in electrical and computer engineering from Wayne State University.
+May 2024 graduate in electrical and computer engineering from Wayne State University.
 I've been programming for a 3 years now, and enjoy taking on new projects!

 * ✈️ [GE Aerospace, Software Engineer](https://www.geaerospace.com/)